telmomenezes/telmomenezes.net/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an academic researcher in the fields of Computational Social Sciences, Artificial Intelligence and Complex Systems, working at the Marc Bloch Centre in Berlin.
-I have a PhD in Computer Science with a specialization in Artificial Intelligence and a background of interdisciplinary research.
+I am an academic researcher, currently a member of the [Marc Bloch Centre in Berlin](https://cmb.hu-berlin.de/en/) and of its [Computational Social Science team](https://cmb.huma-num.fr/).
+I have a PhD in Computer Science with a specialization in Artificial Intelligence / Complex Systems and a background of interdisciplinary research.

 I also have industry experience, which includes working in machine learning at one of the major tech companies and developing software for NASA/JPL.